 8. Petit Palais Musée des Beaux-Arts de la Ville de Paris

-The name of this museum is a mouthful and basically translates to the small palace housing the City of Paris Museum of Fine Arts.
+This museum probably tops my list of one favourite free things to do in Paris.
+The name of this museum is a mouthful, I know.
+It basically translates to the small palace housing the City of Paris Museum of Fine Arts.
 However, there is nothing quite small scale about this beautiful building.
 Built originally in 1900 for the Exposition Universalle, the architecture with its domed central porch and triple arcade is of the Beaux-Arts style.
 The interior is no less imposing.
 The lofty galleries, skylit to display the paintings to maximum advantage, are a joy to behold.
-The museum is a repository of paintings of some very grand European painters like Poussin, Fragonard, Rubens, Rembrandt, Ingres, Monet, Pissarro, Cézanne and more.
+The museum is a repository of paintings of my favourite European painters like Poussin, Fragonard, Rubens, Rembrandt, Ingres, Monet, Pissarro, Cézanne and more.
+Do not miss.

 Address: Avenue Winston Churchill, 75008 Paris, France.

 9. Musée des Arts et Métiers

 This is a Parisian museum with a difference.
 It is dedicated to the history of scientific and technological innovation.
 The museum has 2400 inventions on display spread over seven different departments.
 These consist of Materials, Energy, Mechanics, Construction, Communication, Transport and Scientific Instruments.
 This is a good place to visit if you are a science geek or for an educational visit for the family.